 So how should you develop your strategy where innovations and technologies drive your business?
 I won’t give a typical high-end consulting answer, but drive you to an execution-based path instead.
 It’s not only about great analysis, research, showing the big picture, or opening your organization to new ideas because in reality, consultants don’t run your business (even if some consultancies think that they do).
 So, execution comes down to the organization.

 At Capgemini, we don’t give advice on something we haven’t lived.
-Our Renewable Enterprise program, which seeks to bring more innovation and technologies to the core of your business and facilitate sustainable growth, is based on our extensive field experience across different industries, technologies, research, and collaboration with our partner networks.
+Capgemini’s Renewable Enterprise seeks to bring more innovation and technologies to the core of your business and facilitate sustainable growth, and is based on our extensive field experience across different industries, technologies, research, and collaboration with our partner networks.
 To draw a simple analogy, you can relate our Renewable Enterprise concept to Jim Collins’ book (and its sequels/prequels); “In Good To Great” in which he introduced the concept of the flywheel to explain how good companies become great companies, and what great companies need to do in order to stay great.
 This is illustrated by the intersection of three circles; where can we be the best in the world, what we are passionate about, and what drives our economy and resource engine.

 Understanding the flywheel in your organization helps to understand the driving forces of your organization and with that, you can build the strategy needed to sustain and reinvent your core business using the new technologies and innovation that are driving the digital revolution.
 It will also help structure initiatives you have on your digital agenda to help drive the flywheel momentum.
 My strategy revolves around identifying this flywheel momentum and start experimenting/exploring how to make your core business better and stronger with new technologies.